 SPARC conducts regular courses and assessments for all levels of Amateur Radio Operator Certificates.

-Members conduct a 2 metre net each Sunday at 9.30 am via VK3RSP Mt Martha (146.675 mHz).
+Members conduct a 2 metre net each Sunday at 9.30 am via VK3RSP at Arthurs Seat (146.675 mHz).
 VK3RSP is sponsored and maintained by SPARC as a service to Amateur Radio operators.
 SPARC also provides a free access IRLP Node, 6330 connected via this repeater.
+The repeater is also connected to Echolink node 290314 VK3RSP-R

 SPARC provides a range of stimulating, enjoyable activities including field days, public-relations events, practical construction sessions and a great coffee club every Thursday.